Annie Sprinkle: Life and career

-Her work and publications, spanning over four decades, are studied in courses at numerous universities, in theater history, women's studies, performance studies, GLBTQ studies and film studies courses.
+Her work and publications, spanning over five decades, are studied in courses at numerous universities, in theater history, women's studies, performance studies, LGBTQ studies and film studies courses.
 Through The New School of Erotic Touch, she has released several video classes, including Female Genital Massage and Amazing World of Orgasm.
-Currently her lecture presentation is called "My Life and Work as a Feminist Porn Activist, Radical Sex Educator, and Ecosexual".
+Her most popular lecture was called "My Life and Work as a Feminist Porn Activist, Radical Sex Educator, and Ecosexual".
 She has also presented dozens of "Free Sidewalk Sex Clinics", offering free sex education to the public in public space.

 Sprinkle's work has always been about sexuality, with a political, spiritual and artistic bent.
-In December 2005, she committed to doing seven years of art projects about love with her art collaborator and eventual wife, Beth Stephens.
+In December 2005, she committed to doing a seven year long art project about love with her art collaborator and eventual wife, Beth Stephens.
 They called this their Love Art Laboratory.
 Part of their project was to do an experimental art wedding each year, and each year had a different theme and color.
 The seven-year structure was adapted to their project by invitation of artist Linda M. Montano.
 Sprinkle and Stephens have done twenty-one art weddings, eighteen with ecosexual themes.
 They married the Earth, Sky, Sea, Moon, Appalachian Mountains, the Sun, and other non-human entities in nine different countries including at Montreal's Edgy Women Festival in 2011.

 She was featured in Maya Gallus's 1997 documentary film Erotica: A Journey Into Female Sexuality.

 Sprinkle and her partner Beth Stephens became pioneers of ecosexuality, a kind of earth-loving sexual identity, which states, "The Earth is our lover".
 Their Ecosex Manifesto proclaims that anyone can identify as an ecosexual along with being "GLBTQI, heterosexual, asexual, and/or Other."

 Sprinkle identifies as a sex-positive feminist, and much of her activist and sex education work reflects this philosophy.
 In 2009, she appeared in the French documentary film Mutantes: Punk, Porn, Feminism, speaking about the beginnings of the movement as well as her own contributions to it.

 In 2017, Sprinkle and Stephens were official artists in Documenta 14.
 They presented performances and visual art, lectured, and previewed their new film documentary, Water Makes Us Wet: An Ecosexual Adventure.